vdhamer/Photo-Club-Hub/.github/README.md

 ### The `Maps` Screen

-The `Maps` screen lists all photo clubs that are known to the app.
+The `Maps` screen shows all photo clubs that are known to the app.
+They are displayed as a scrolling list.
-Each entry predominantly contains a map showing where the club is located and optionally your current location.
+Each entry contains a map showing where that club is located and, if you gave permission, your current location.
 A button with a lock icon toggles whether the map can be controlled interactively (scroll, zoom, rotate, 3D).
 By default, the maps are not interactive.
-This mode helps scroll through the list of clubs rather than scrolling within a map.
+This lock toggle determines whether you will scroll through the list of clubs or scroll within a map.
-A _purple_ pin on the map shows where the selected club is based (e.g., a school or municipal building).
+A _purple_ pin on the map shows where the selected club is based (e.g., some municipal building).
-A _blue_ pin shows the location of any other photo club that happens to be in the displayed region.
+A _blue_ pin shows the location of any other photo club that happens to be based inside the displayed map region.
-The screen can also show any photo museums that happen to be in sight.
-These have different markers than the photo clubs.
+The screen can also show any photo museums that happen to be in that region.
+Photo clubs and museums are displayed differently.
-The plan is that the screen can switch between listing all photo clubs and listing all photo museums.
+Under `Settings` you can hide museums, clubs or (if you insist) both.
+There is an extra feature in `Settings` that allows you to set the color of clubs that are/aren't a member of the Dutch "Fotobond" federation.
+It is only useful in the Netherlands.

 ![Maps Screen](images/clubsMuseumsScreen.png "Maps Screen")